 Historically, great changes have taken place in California's plant communities.
 Among the many causes of these changes, three stand out.

-First, major vegetation changes were caused by the introduction of domestic livestock grazing and concurrently the introduction of Mediterranean annual grass and forbs.
+First, major vegetation changes were caused by the introduction of domestic livestock grazing and concurrently the introduction of Mediterranean annual grasses and forbs.

 Another is the significant series of changes that occurred in the early 1930's with the beginning development of a State fire protection system.
-In 1932 there was a serious attempt made by the Board of Forestry to determine a sound fiscal system for handling the State's money resources and fire protection responsibility.
-A system also was established of hiring and stationing crews of firefighters throughout the State during the eight to ten month fire season.
+In 1932 there was a serious attempt made by the Board of Forestry to determine a sound fiscal system for handling the State's monetary resources and fire protection responsibility.
+A system also was established of hiring and stationing crews of firefighters throughout the State during the eight to ten-month fire season.
 And, in 1934, a Master Fire Plan study was initiated.

-Wildfires were becoming routinely suppressed at all times and the practices of intentional burning by ranchers was discouraged by prosecution and billing for suppression costs of escaped fires.
+Wildfires were increasingly and routinely suppressed at all times and the practices of intentional burning by ranchers was discouraged by prosecution and billing for suppression costs of escaped fires.
 These policies were justified by the need to protect watersheds from wildfire, and from the floods and debris flows that followed them.

 A more recent change has been extensive and intensive urbanization.
-The development occurring on much of coastal, foothill, and prime agricultural land has resulted in enormous vegetative changes and places significant restrictions on land management options.
+The development occurring on much of the state’s coastal, foothill, and prime agricultural land has resulted in enormous vegetative changes and places significant restrictions on land management options.

 Summary of Findings 0356.2